Frequently Asked Questions

 Why do so many people adopt from other countries?

 The availability of adoptable children in the U.S. has been decreasing in proportion to the number of people wanting to adopt.
 In a domestic adoption there are many rules and regulations that come with the U.S. adoption agencies, and an adopting person or couple may not be able to comply with the regulations and limitations.
 Additionally, some couples feel that adopting an orphan or foreign born child is just what is right for them.

 What are the most popular countries to adopt from?

 China, Russia, and the former Soviet Union countries are very popular and have been for some time.
-Click on the specific country for more information about China adoption, Russian adoption and other country adoption.
+Click on the specific country for more information about China adoption, Russia adoption and other country adoption.